Omphalolith

-An omphalolith or umbolith or omphalith or navel stone or umbilical concretion is a periumbilical mass that may form due to the accumulation of sebum and keratin.
+An omphalolith, also known as a umbolith, omphalith, navel stone, or umbilical concretion is a periumbilical mass that may form due to the accumulation of sebum and keratin.
 The colour is black or brown, and may be related to the skin type of the patient.
-It may resemble a malignant melanoma.
+It may resemble a melanoma.
 It may be caused by poor hygiene, and may form in retracted navels in obese people.